Hi there, welcome on my blog.

-Guzik - speed painting process
+Guzik – speed painting

 If you’re a regular visitor, you should see that I didn’t write any new post for a long time… It’s time to change things.
 Last days I had an idea that was compiled with my free time and here it is- the speed painting process.
 I made this for my friend as a keepsake.
 The idea of this kind of art is to sketch, doodle and not erase too much.
 You can draw something carefully or pretty airily- it doesn’t matter.
 Just free your imagination.
 Don’t care so much about details and lines that doesn’t fit.
 Show what you wanted to.
 Whole image takes me about 30 minutes.
 So launch the player with your favourite music and DIY.
 I would admit that this isn’t a tutorial at all, I am explaining just basic things without details, however you could drink from this river pretty much.